 ADANGER Risk of explosion due to electrostatic discharge

-- Cleaning of the fan housing, impeller, and plastic parts with a dry cloth leads to electrostatic charge. - ▶ Only clean the fan with a damp cloth in a potentially explosive atmosphere.
+- Death or serious injuries upon explosion. - Cleaning the fan housing, impeller, or plastic parts with a dry cloth leads to electrostatic charge. - Only clean the fan with a damp cloth in a potentially explosive atmosphere.

 11.2 Maintenance table